-In June and July of 1997, an aerial survey covering the waters of the eastern Gulf of Alaska from Dixon Entrance to Cape Suckling and offshore to the 1,000 fathom depth contour resulted in an observed abundance estimate of 3,766 (CV = 0.162) animals (Hobbs and Waite unpubl. ms).
+In June and July of 1997, an aerial survey covering the waters of the eastern Gulf of Alaska from Dixon Entrance to Cape Suckling and offshore to the 1,000 fathom depth contour resulted in an observed abundance estimate of 3,766 (CV = 0.162) animals (Hobbs and Waite 2010).
 The inside waters of Southeast Alaska, Yakutat Bay, and Icy Bay were included in addition to the offshore waters.
-The total area surveyed across inside waters, was $106,087 \, \mathrm{km}^2$.
+The total area surveyed across inside waters, was 106,087 km2.
 Only a fraction of the small bays and inlets (< 5.5 km wide) of Southeast Alaska were surveyed and included in this abundance estimate, although the areas omitted represent only a small fraction of the total survey area.
 The observed abundance estimate includes a correction factor (1.56) for perception bias to correct for animals not counted because they were not observed.
 Laake et al. (1997) estimated the availability bias for aerial surveys of harbor porpoise in Puget Sound to be 2.96 (CV = 0.180); the use of this correction factor is preferred to other published correction factors (e.g., Barlow et al. 1988; Calambokidis et al. 1993) because it is an empirical estimate of availability bias.
-The estimated corrected abundance from this survey is 11,146 (3,766 H 2.96; CV = 0.242) harbor porpoise for Southeast Alaska.
+The estimated corrected abundance from this survey is 11,146 (3,766 × 2.96; CV = 0.242) harbor porpoise for both the coastal and inside waters of Southeast Alaska (Hobbs and Waite, 2010).
+Recent survey data are currently being analyzed, and a new abundance estimate and PBR for this stock will be available and incorporated into the 2012 SARs.